 Primary Objectives

 - 1. To create a genetic data and sample repository for PD-specific genetic tests for future research use. - 2.
-To provide clinical genetic testing for people with Parkinson's disease and eligible family members.
+To provide clinical genetic testing and genetic counseling for people with Parkinson's disease and eligible family members.

 Secondary Objectives